Research Areas

 OverviewAI-generated summary

-William H. Griffin's research focuses on molecular biology, specifically investigating the role of histone H3 mutants in yeast models.
-His recent publication examines the trapping of yFACT at the 3’ ends of genes in relation to these histone H3 mutants, a phenomenon observed in Bryant-Li-Bhoj syndrome.
-This work contributes to understanding the molecular underpinnings of genetic disorders.
-Griffin has one publication to his name and has collaborated with J. L. Beard from the University of Arkansas for Medical Sciences on this work.
+William H. Griffin's research focuses on the molecular mechanisms underlying genetic disorders, specifically investigating the role of histone H3 mutants in gene regulation.
+His recent publication examines the trapping of yFACT at the 3' ends of genes in yeast models of Bryant-Li-Bhoj syndrome.
+This work explores how specific histone modifications can impact gene expression.
+Griffin has collaborated with researchers at Hendrix College and the University of Arkansas for Medical Sciences on this publication.
+His scholarly output to date includes one publication, which has garnered one citation, and he holds an h-index of 1.

 Metrics